daniel1339/kanban-microservices/backend/services/auth-service/docs/testing/testing-guide.md

 # Testing - Auth Service

-Este documento explica cómo ejecutar y escribir tests para el Auth Service.
+This document explains how to run and write tests for the Auth Service.

 ## 📋 Tipos de Tests